Storing Project Settings in Version Control

 when synchronization is enabled, you can define which settings to use when build starts.
 See details below.

-Enabling synchronization for a project also enables it for all its subprojects.
+Enabling synchronization for a project also enables it for all its subprojects with the default "Use settings from a parent project" option selected.
 TeamCity synchronizes all changes to the project settings (including modifications of build configurations, templates, VCS roots, and so on) with the exception of SSH keys.

 As soon as synchronization is enabled in a project, TeamCity will make an initial commit in the selected repository for the whole project tree (the project with all its subprojects) to store the current settings from the server.
 If the settings for the given project are found in the specified VCS root (the VCS root for the parent project settings or the user-selected VCS root), a warning will be displayed asking if TeamCity should